MGHComputationalPathology/CellTics/README.md

 python setup.py install
 ```

-## VarGrouper
+## VarGroup
-A tool to create one vcf row from multiple vcf rows
+Scans a vcf file and combines multiple nearby SNPs and indels into a single genomic event.

 ### Simplest vargroup command
 ```